Asian stocks mixed ahead of U.S. Fed chair's speech

 The Fed has been a primary reason for the stock market’s return to a record.

-Benchmark U.S. crude oil for October delivery lost 7 cents to $43.32 per barrel in electronic trading on the New York Mercantile Exchange.
+Benchmark U.S. crude oil was unchanged at $43.39 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract gained 4 cents on Wednesday to $43.39.
-Brent crude, which is used to price international oils, added 1 cent to $46.17 per barrel in London.
+Brent crude, which is used to price international oils, added 8 cents to $46.24 per barrel in London.
 It fell 22 cents the pervious session to $45.64.

 Credit: Ahn Young-joon